-Stock Based Compensation
+Stock-Based Compensation

-Our long-term incentive compensation awards under our stock based compensation plans primarily take the form of LTIP units, restricted stock grants, and restricted stock units.
-These awards are either market or performance-based, and are based on various individual, corporate and business unit performance measures as further described below.
+Our long-term incentive compensation awards under our stock-based compensation plans primarily take the form of LTIP units, restricted stock units, and restricted stock.
+The substantial majority of these awards are market condition or performancebased, and are based on various market, corporate and business unit performance measures as further described below.
 The expense related to these programs, net of amounts capitalized, is included within home and regional office costs and general and administrative costs in the accompanying statements of operations and comprehensive income.
-In the first quarter of 2021, the Compensation Committee established and made awards under a 2021 Long-Term Incentive Program, or 2021 LTI Program.
-Awards under the 2021 LTI Program, took the form of LTIP units and restricted stock units as further discussed below.

-LTIP Programs.
-The Compensation Committee has approved long-term, performance based incentive compensation programs, or the LTIP programs, for certain senior employees.
-Awards under the LTIP programs take the form of LTIP units, a form of limited partnership interest issued by the Operating Partnership, which are subject to the participant maintaining employment with us through certain dates and other conditions as described in the applicable award agreements.
+LTIP units are a form of limited partnership interest issued by the Operating Partnership, which are subject to the participant maintaining employment with us through certain dates and other conditions as described in the applicable award agreements.
 Awarded LTIP units not earned in accordance with the conditions set forth in the applicable award agreements are forfeited.
 Earned and fully vested LTIP units are equivalent to units of the Operating Partnership.
-During the performance period, participants are entitled to receive distributions on the LTIP units awarded to them equal to 10% of the regular quarterly distributions paid on a unit of the Operating Partnership.
-As a result, we account for these LTIP units as participating securities under the two-class method of computing earnings per share.
+Participants are entitled to receive distributions on the awarded LTIP units, as defined, equal to 10% of the regular quarterly distributions paid on a unit of the Operating Partnership.
+As a result, we account for these LTIP units as participating securities under the two class method of computing earnings per share.
+These are granted under The Simon Property Group, L.P.
+2019 Stock Incentive Plan, or the 2019 Plan.